 A Brief Overview of Mice and Mystics

 The designers made the entire game feel like a bedtime story for children.
 The thematic elements of the game all revolve around this concept.
-The in-game timer is pages of a storybook, and before and after every mission you’ll actually be reading from a storybook that gives all of the fun backstory of the world and goals of each mission.
+The in-game timer is pages of a storybook, and before and after every mission you’ll actually be reading from a storybook that gives all of the fun backstories of the world and goals of each mission.

 It’s like playing a Brian Jacques’ Redwall novel as a board game and it’s amazing fun.

 The story continues!
 The Lost Chapters include three additional missions that can be played within the world of Mice and Mystics.
 Plaid Hat Games put out several extra goodies.
 You can wait around and try and find official printed copies, but Plaid Hat Games made them available for free online.
 You don’t necessarily need them to finish the storyline, but they’re a quick fun addition, especially if you’ve completed the main campaign and need your cheese-fix for the afternoon.